nextstrain/nextstrain.org/content/docs/04-bioinformatics-pipeline/10-exported-JSON-files.md

 ---
 author: "james hadfield"
 date: "09/03/2018"
+title: "Format of JSON files exported by Augur and consumed by Auspice"
 ---

 The data displayed in auspice is derived from JSON files produced by augur.